 Little did we know.
 Cycling out of Bangkok was awesome – parts were so idyllic Yan got even attacked by a butterfly.
 We included some WWII-sightseeing in Kanchanaburi (the railway-museum is very good, impressive and gives you some insight of the hardship the PoWs had to endure when they were forced by the Japanese to build the railway track).
 We walked the Bridge over the River Kwai, ate nice and good, stayed in a posh room at the river (Aa Jam guesthouse) and treated ourselves to thai massage.
 Oh my, was I looking forward to that!

 Day after that, we reached the border but had to camp as it was too late.
-We already stocked up on food 50km back as we were expecting a long stretch of wIMG_5662ilderness.
+We already stocked up on food 50km back as we were expecting a long stretch of wilderness.
 No need for that.
 Villages, restaurants and stores were all over the place.
 Crossing into Myanmar happened without any major issues.
 They have a hen nesting at the Burmese immigration office and the officers struggled with our foreign passports but managed helping each other out and copying everything that seemed important (Yans fullname and nationality, my first names) into their border book and off

 we were.